7Block Labs

 TL;DR (Description)

-If you want your engineers to write provable Rust without fighting the toolchain, focus on deterministic I/O boundaries, precompile-aware dependencies, cycle profiling, and upgrade-safe on-chain verification.
-This post gives you opinionated templates and version-specific tips for RISC Zero and SP1 as of December 2025. (dev.risczero.com)
+If your goal is for your engineers to create reliable Rust code without struggling with the toolchain, it’s important to hone in on a few key areas: make sure you're working with deterministic I/O boundaries, precompile-aware dependencies, cycle profiling, and upgrade-safe on-chain verification.
+This post shares some strongly opinionated templates and version-specific advice for RISC Zero and SP1, all updated for December 2025.
+Check it out here: (dev.risczero.com).

 Who this is for

-• Startup CTOs adding verifiable compute, coprocessors, or ZK rollups.
+• Startup CTOs are jumping on board with verifiable compute, coprocessors, or ZK rollups.

-• Technical PMs scoping costs and risks across prover networks and on-chain verifiers.
+• Technical PMs are busy figuring out the costs and risks that come with prover networks and on-chain verifiers.

 Mental model: you’re writing two Rust programs, not one

-• Guest: the Rust that runs inside the zkVM and is proven.
+• Guest: This is the Rust code that runs within the zkVM and undergoes the proving process.

-• Host: the Rust that orchestrates proving, feeds inputs, and verifies receipts/proofs.
+• Host: This part is the Rust code that manages the proving, handles inputs, and checks the receipts/proofs.

 • RISC Zero